jaredpetersen/go-health/README.md

 // Add the checks to a slice for consumption healthChecks := []*health.Check{redisHealthCheck, cockroachDbHealthCheck}

-// Set up the health checker that will be executing these checks ctx := context.Background() healthChecker := health.NewChecker(checks)
+// Set up the health monitor that will be executing these checks ctx := context.Background() healthMonitor := health.New(checks)

-// Kick off a goroutine for each check automatically and store the results on the original check healthChecker.Start(ctx)
+// Kick off a goroutine for each check automatically and store the results on the original check healthMonitor.Start(ctx)

-// Retrieve the most recent result for all of the checks healthCheckerStatus := healthChecker.Check()
+// Retrieve the most recent result for all of the checks healthStatus := healthMonitor.Check()
 ```

 ## Asynchronous Checking and Caching